aselshall/pr/hw/meeting0.md

 ### Meeting agenda
 - Go over the [course syllabus](https://aselshall.github.io/pr/#participation)
-- Discuss immediate next steps and answer any questions
+- Discuss immediate next steps
 - Schedule individual progress meetings for the semester
+- Answer any questions and answer any questions as needed

 ### Instructions
 For a productive meeting, before our kickoff meeting, you are required to complete the following: